Chocolate cake just got a trendy makeover ❤️

 Over the past year, in addition to eating more than my fair share of cake, I’ve also learnt a few tricks when it comes to cake rolls.
 And while I like my cake rolls not to crack tooo much, I actually don’t mind a few imperfections, it’s still a thing of beauty.

 So here’s a few things I’ve learnt to help you create a beautiful Chocolate Cake Roll.

 Tips for making cake rolls

 1 Beat those eggs

 I find the most important factor relating to how well my sponge comes out is if I have beaten those eggs to the correct consistency.
 It is hard to give an exact time for this as it does depend on your mixer etc. But for me, it is always longer than I think.
 So if your not sure, keep going.
-One trick I use is to see if I can draw a figure 8 on the batter using a trail of cake batter, and if it still sits on the surface when I'm finished, it's good to go.
+One trick I use is to see if you can draw a figure 8 on the batter using a trail of cake batter, and if it still sits on the surface when you’re finished, it’s good to go

 2. Do not over bake OR under bake